ArbitrumFoundation/docs/docs/foundational-documents/transparency-report-initial-foundation-setup.md

 The initial Security Council members, split by cohort, are as follows:

+_NOTE: The members list below represents the initial security council members, which are not necessarily the current members; for the list of current members, see [Security Council Members](../../security-council-members)._

 i.
 September Cohort

  1. [Mo Dong](https://twitter.com/no89thkey) is the Co-Founder of Celer Network.
 Mo received a PhD from the University of Illinois Urbana-Champaign in computer science.